Courseiva

 Implement envelope encryption: generate a unique data encryption key (DEK) per tenant, encrypt each DEK with a key encryption key (KEK) stored in an HSM, and store the wrapped DEK alongside the data.

-Option D is correct because envelope encryption with a unique data key per tenant allows independent rotation and minimizes performance impact by only wrapping new data keys.
-Option A is wrong because storing keys in the same database violates separation.
-Option B is wrong because a single master key for all tenants violates isolation; if compromised, all data is at risk.
-Option C is wrong because a monthly rotation of a single master key does not provide per-tenant isolation; also key synchronization can be complex.
+Envelope encryption with a unique data encryption key (DEK) per tenant allows independent key rotation and minimizes performance impact by only requiring re-wrapping of the DEK with a new key encryption key (KEK) stored in an HSM.
+Option A is wrong because storing both the tenant key and the master key in the same database column exposes the master key if the database is compromised.
+Option C is wrong because a single master key for all tenants violates isolation; if compromised, all tenant data is at risk.
+Option D is wrong because manual monthly rotation of all keys is not scalable and does not provide per-tenant isolation.

 Answer analysis